aaronzpearson/stamina/README.md

 * VO2 max
 * Maximal aerobic speed
 * Critical speed
-* D'
+* D' balance
 * Metabolic power
 * Player load

 **Note** The VO2 max and critical speed models are approximations.
 The VO2 max and maximal aerobic speed models are not validated and have no physiological justifications.
 **Note** All values must be in m/s (meters per second).
 You can use the `convert.to.metric()` function from *fvp* to help with conversions.

 ## Installing the Package